ethowitz/rush/README.md

 ## Road Map
 These are the features I intend to implement in the near-future:
++ Parenthetical expressions do not have to be typed in on a single line in the interactive interpreter
 + Command execution
 + I/O redirection and piping
 + Foreground/background processes